billsix/cprogrammingbook/doc/00-Preface.rst

 so inclined, you could read the book as far as you like and stop, yet still have learnt a reasonably coherent subset of the language.
-Previous experience of C will render Chapter 1 a bit slow, but it is still worth persevering with it, if only once.
+Previous experience of C will render :ref:`intro` a bit slow, but it is still worth persevering with it, if only once.

 Example programs